-New!
 Intro to Design and Engineering

 In this introductory course, students will learn what it means to be a designer, providing them with a foundational understanding of the design cycle.
-Students will have the opportunity to apply the design cycle in a range of modules of their choosing, modules will include multiple levels of programming, robotics, product design, 3D modeling, rocketry, graphic design, food design, and more.
+Students will have the opportunity to apply the design cycle in a range of modules.
+Modules will include programming, robotics, graphic design, product design (including 3D modeling, F1 car design and competition).
 Students will engage in hands-on projects, collaborate in design teams, and create solutions to real-world challenges.
 By the end of the course, students will have a well-rounded skill set, using the design cycle to approach design and engineering projects with creativity and technical proficiency.

-New!
 Advanced Design and Engineering